How To Choose a Pest Control Company

 Is the company a member of any professional organizations?

-One optional certification that might be worth looking for is the GreenPro Service Certification.
-In order to get this certification, a pest control company must both demonstrate that its practices are more environmentally friendly and uphold certain technician training standards.
-Companies can also obtain other certifications from QualityPro or similar trade organizations to further back up their work.
+An optional certification that could be worth looking for is the GreenPro Service Certification.
+To receive this certification, a pest control company must both demonstrate that its practices are more environmentally friendly and uphold certain training standards for its technicians.
+Companies can also obtain other certifications from QualityPro or similar trade organizations to further support their work.

 Professional Experience and Specialties